Christoph33one/viks-bakery/README.md

 # Viktoria's bake house

-Viktoria's bake house is a full-stack project using the Django frame work, Javascript, Python, HTML and CSS.
-The website is designed to give a user a good look into Viktoria's bake house restaurant and three menus.
+For my fourth milestone project with Code Institute I have created a full-stack restaurant website called Viktoria's bake house, using the Agile plannnig approach and CRUD operations through a relational database.

+The website idea is to give the user a look at the menu options and to sign up and leave a like or comment for the competiton page.

 ---